pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 **Important note.** or the logic of our algorithms, it is very important that TNU's are dated with `dc:date`.

-**Example:** In the following example, we express in RDF a TNU which is the nomenclature heading of a treatment (treatment title).
+**Example:** In the following example, we express in RDF a TNU that is in the nomenclature heading of a treatment (treatment title).
 This automatically make the TNU into a taxon concept label.
 The connection to the nomenclature heading is via `po:contains`; `cnt:chars` is used  to dump the